Last updated on February 28th, 2024 at 06:33 am

 If you have an S-VHS tape-recorded in ET mode (see above), this would be the model to choose to play back such a tape.

-The player has gold-plated from A/V inputs.
+The player has gold-plated A/V inputs.
 The jog shuttle is also useful to control the playback of your tape, without the need for remote control.

 Check out the JVC HR-S3600U 4-Head S-VHS Player VCR.